‘Rick And Morty’ Season 3: Justin Roiland Trolls Fans, Says S3 Is ‘Never Coming’

 After fans expressed concern over these “fights,” Harmon took to Twitter to explain that these weren’t actual brawls but were just part of the creative process of developing the show.
 In a lengthy string of tweets, the Rick and Morty boss clarified that Season 3 isn’t delayed because of the “fighting” and that he and Roiland have “literally never fought.”

 Meanwhile, fight or no fight, Rick and Morty Season 3 does seem to be plodding along.
 Recently, show writer Mike McMahan raised fans’ hopes when he posted a rare update on the new season.
-The Rick and Morty scribe posted a snap of the Episode 301 script and revealed that they had begun recording the voices for the Season 3 premiere episode.

 Hey @RickandMorty am I allowed to say we're recording episode 301 today? pic.twitter.com/6p7DH1d00G